 GREEN VALLEY OF DRÂA

-The valley of Drâa is a beautiful riverine oasis.
+The Drâa Valley is a beautiful riverine oasis.
 A green fertile strip with big palm tree plantations meanders more than 200 kilometers through the landscape.
 We pass high mountains, impressive Kasbahs and traditional loam villages.

-Partially the houses of loam are left to rot, like everywhere in the country.
+Partially the houses of loam are left to rot throughout the country.
 It is most unfortunate, because this type of building coverage with rammed clay is organic architecture in pure form.

 The material is made by nature, it is locally and sufficiently available, it keeps warm in winter and cool in summer.
-As well the houses fit into landscape harmoniously.
+As well the houses fit harmoniously with the landscape.
 Due to the fact that rammed clay has to be attended and fixed regularly, more and more Maroccans prefer bricks, cement and cold concrete when building a house.

 Everyday in the villages we can see how unfinished buildings of concrete spoil the landscape with their ugly ruins.
 Houses of rammed clay instead will be natural clay again at the end.
 If there will be a change of thinking one day?

 Our thoughts should not restrain us from seeing the beauty of the country and it’s friendly residents.
-They are everywhere along the main road.
+You can see them everywhere along the main road.
 Men sitting in cafes, in front of shops or workshops.
 Women do the washing at the river, school kids flock home and goat herders wave hello when we pass.

 At each police checkpoint we get free way.
 It is only a few years ago, Stefan told us once, when tourists often were checked by the police and charged a fine for some sort of (fictional) offense.
 Sometimes 20 Euro, sometimes 30 Euro.
 A profitable source of income for the private pocket.
 Nowadays it is completely different.
-At each police check point – you get them a lot – tourists get free way with a friendly hello (or no interest at all).
+At police checkpoints – you get a lot of it – tourists get free way with a friendly hello (or no interest at all).
 Easy going.

 This is how many small towns in Morocco look like – we have no idea where we took this picture

 At Ouarzazate, the region of Drâa-Tafilale, we allow ourselves a touristic cultural program.
-For today is a very special day.
+Today is a very special day.
 We are on our world tour since six months or 183 days.
 It feels a little bit like birthday – just celebrative.

 We treat ourselves with a gift and invite us to visit Kasbah Taourirt.
 In fact it is a quite young castle built in the 20th century.
 But it is a castle and it looks interesting and Maroccan.
-We prefer to visit the facility on our own and not be guided by a payed self-appointed guide.
-We bravely to set the warning of the guide “It is like a labyrinth.
-You will get lost.” at naught.
+We prefer to visit the facility on our own and not to be guided by a self-appointed guide for cash.
+We bravely turn a deaf ear to the warning of the guide “It is like a labyrinth.
+You will get lost.”

 It is already afternoon when we leave Ouarzazate.
-Right hand the big reservoir Mansour Ad Dahbi appears and tempts us to his shore.
-We turn right on a sandy piste and slowly drive down to a promontry.
-Four campers already park here roomily.
+Right hand the big reservoir Mansour Ad Dahbi appears and tempts us to its shore.
+We turn right on a sandy gravel road and slowly drive down to a promontry.
+Four other campers already park here roomily.
 Isn’t it a perfect spot to spend the night?

-The continuation of our journey we easily postpone until tomorrow.
-We are looking forward to see the Gorge of Dades, we heard about so much.
+The continuation of our journey we easily postpone to the next day.
+We are looking forward to see the Dadès Gorges, we have heard about so much.

-Quite rightly Gorge Dades earns the attribute “precious”.
-We drive into the beautiful spectacle of Nature and are impressed by the rocks soaring steeply into the sky.
+Quite rightly Dadès Gorges earn the attribute “precious”.
+We drive into the beautiful spectacle of nature and are impressed by the rocks soaring steeply into the sky.
 With our big powerful truck we corner sharply uphill.
-It gets colder more and more and on the top of the Mountains is still some snow left.
+It gets colder more and more and the tops of the mountains are still covered with snow.
 Even here the residents of the small mountain villages are looking forward to spring and the warmer season after this long, cold winter.
-Hiking here in April or May must be fantastic.
-Now it is to cold for our liking.
+To hike here in April or May must be fantastic.
+Now it is far too cold for our liking.
 Or are we just too lazy?!

-It is too bad that we can’t take the mountain road that connects Gorge Dades with Gorge Todra.
-It must be wonderful and we would have loved to drive along there.
-For a vehicle of our dimension it must be impassable.
-It was just yesterday when people told us who already did the tour before.
-Well, all right, so let’s take the simple version along the national road.
+It is too bad that we can’t take the mountain road that connects Dadès Gorges with Todra Gorges.
+It must be wonderful we’ve heard and we would’ve loved to drive along there.
+For a vehicle with the dimensions of ours it is impassable.
+It was just yesterday when people told us so who already did the tour before.
+Well, all right, so let’s take the easy version along the national road.

-Our visit of Gorge Todra is done faster than we expected.
-We only drive some kilometers into the gorge to reach the famous passage that we saw on pictures before.
+Our visit of Todra Gorges is done faster than we expected.
+We only drive some kilometers into the gorge to reach the famous passage that we often saw on pictures before.
 That’s it.

-At the reservoir Barrage Al Mansour Ad Dahbi (what a less conspicuous code name) we find our place for the night
+At the reservoir Barrage Al Mansour Ad Dahbi (A totally unsuspicious code name, isn’t it?) we find our place for the night

 OASIS OF HOSPITALITY

 Mohammad runs a souvenir shop here on the camp ground and he is a phenomenon.
 Not only that he speaks several languages.
 The young guy also speaks Bavarian.
-Apart from this he knows Pistenkuh and he has very good notion of German geography.
+Apart from this he knows Pistenkuh and he has a very good notion of German geography.
 He perfectly knows how to deal with the needs of European tourists.
 We are impressed by his hospitality and it is nice to chat with him.
-In the evening he play African music together with Annsofian.
-Susanne dances with abondan, Win claps his hands with enthusiasm and I accompany their drums with my improvised percussions – pasta in a tin.
+In the evening he plays African music together with Annsofian.
+Susanne dances with abandon, Win enthusiastically claps his hands and I accompany their drums with my improvised percussions – pasta in a tin.
 Shake it, Baby!

-Generously Mohammad invites us for Couscous, cooked by his Mum herself.
-What must be, must be and sales talk are initiated.
+Generously Mohammad invites us for couscous, cooked by his mum herself.
+Soon it happens and sales talk is initiated.
 He can’t win us over to a Maroccan woven carpet, even not for jewelery or a woolen blanket.
 We don’t deed anything – nothing, zero, nothing at all.
 Fortunately Susanne has needs and invests a medium fortune of Dirham for a colorful, handwoven woolen blanket.